Christianjuth/ExtJS/README.md

       chrome : 'full'
       safari : 'full'

-  #_aliases will be defined if element is not taken
+  #_aliases will be defined if ext.noti is not in use
   _aliases : ["noti"]

   #functions